Under The Microscope With The Fool

 Also Seen In: The Hermit, Judgement

-Exploring The Fool in this way highlights for us just how connected it is to Death in particular!
-Even the detail of the eagle, while not visually evident in Death, has a connection as the Eagle is associated with Scorpio just as the Death card is.
+Exploring The Fool in this way highlights for us just how connected it is to every other card, maybe Death in particular.
+Even the detail of the eagle, while not visually evident in Death, has a connection, as the Eagle is associated with Scorpio, just as the Death card ruled by that sign.
 So why the link between these two cards?
 Just as The Fool stands at the precipice of beginnings, Death points to endings.
 But we all know that every death is just a new beginning in disguise.
 In this way, all journeys have an end and each end promises something more.
 They are two aspects of the same cycle that assure us all stages are natural, to be expected, and can bring renewal and hope no matter what appearances may imply.